Reichswehr: Founding

-The Council of the People's Deputies – the de facto government of Germany from November 1918 until February 1919 – and the Supreme Army Command intended to transfer the remaining units to a peacetime army following demobilization.
-On 6 March 1919 the Weimar National Assembly passed the law on the formation of a provisional army to be made up of 43 brigades.
-It authorized the Reich President "to dissolve the existing army and to form a provisional Reichswehr which, until the creation of a new armed force to be ordered by Reich law, would protect the borders of the Reich, enforce the orders of the Reich government, and maintain domestic peace and order."
+The Council of the People's Deputies – the de facto government of Germany from November 1918 until February 1919 – and the Supreme Army Command intended to transfer the remaining units to a peacetime army following demobilisation.
+On 6 March 1919 the Weimar National Assembly passed a law on the formation of a provisional army to be made up of 43 brigades.
+It authorised the Reich President "to dissolve the existing army and to form a provisional Reichswehr which, until the creation of a new armed force to be ordered by Reich law, would protect the borders of the Reich, enforce the orders of the Reich government, and maintain domestic peace and order."

-A similarly worded law on the formation of a provisional navy dated 16 April 1919 authorized it to “secure the German coasts, enable safe maritime traffic by clearing mines, acting as maritime police and otherwise assisting merchant shipping, ensure the undisturbed exercise of fishing, enforce the orders of the Reich government in conjunction with the Reichswehr, and maintain peace and order."
+A similarly worded law on the formation of a provisional navy dated 16 April 1919 authorised it to "secure the German coasts, enable safe maritime traffic by clearing mines, acting as maritime police and otherwise assisting merchant shipping, ensure the undisturbed exercise of fishing, enforce the orders of the Reich government in conjunction with the Reichswehr, and maintain peace and order."
 The strength of the navy was to be 20,000 men.

-From 1 October 1919 to 1 April 1920, the forces of the Provisional Reich Army were moved into the 400,000-strong ‘Transitional Army’ consisting of 20 brigades.
-At the same time, the old army’s units and duties were eliminated.
+From 1 October 1919 to 1 April 1920, the forces of the Provisional Reich Army were moved into the 400,000-strong 'Transitional Army' consisting of 20 brigades.
+At the same time, the old army's units and duties were eliminated.
 After falling to 150,000 men in October 1920, the brigades were replaced by regiments, and the final army strength of 100,000 was reached by 1 January 1921.
-The Reichswehr was officially formed on that date, with the Defense Law of 23 March 1921 regulating the details.
-The soldiers’ oath was sworn to the Weimar Constitution.
+The Reichswehr was officially formed on that date, with the Defence Law of 23 March 1921 regulating the details.
+The soldiers' oath was sworn to the Weimar Constitution.

 Structure

 The Reichswehr was divided into the Reichsheer (army) and the Reichsmarine (navy).
 The Reichsheer consisted of seven infantry and three cavalry divisions, with all units renumbered.
-The Reich’s territory was divided into seven military districts.
+The Reich's territory was divided into seven military districts.
 There were two group commands, No. 1 in Berlin and No. 2 in Kassel.
 The navy was allowed a limited number of certain types of ships and boats, with no submarines.
 It was divided into Naval Station Baltic Sea and Naval Station North Sea.
 Under the terms of the Versailles Treaty, the service period for enlisted men and non-commissioned officers in both the army and the navy was 12 years, with 25 years for officers.

-The 1921 Defense Law ended the military sovereignty of the states but left Saxony, Württemberg, Baden, and Bavaria with limited independence.
+The 1921 Defence Law ended the military sovereignty of the states but left Saxony, Württemberg, Baden, and Bavaria with limited independence.
 Bavaria was special in that Military District VII covered the entire territory of the state with the exception of the Palatinate, and only Bavarians served in the 7th (Bavarian) Division.
-Until 1924 this unit, as the Bavarian Reichswehr, enjoyed certain rights of autonomy with respect to the Reich government.
+Until 1924 this unit, known as the Bavarian Reichswehr, enjoyed certain rights of autonomy with respect to the Reich government.